Territorial Army (India): Departmental units

-801 Engineer Regiment R&P (TA) was formed as a Departmental Territorial Army unit on 1 March 1983 at Agra Fort under the Ministry of Petroleum, Chemicals & Fertilizers; later renamed as Ministry of Petroleum and Natural Gas (MoPNG).
+On 1 March 1983, the 801 Engineer Regiment R&P (TA) was established as a Departmental Territorial Army unit at Agra Fort under the Ministry of Petroleum, Chemicals & Fertilizers (later renamed as Ministry of Petroleum and Natural Gas).
 The unit was formed to operate oil refineries & pipelines in an emergency, and to cater for the Indian Oil Corporation.
 In 1985, the unit's scope was extended to other oil companies.
 The idea of raising oil-sector units was mooted after civil unrest in Assam in 1980, which resulted in a loss of more than ₹5,000 crore in oil production.
 The duties of oil-sector units are technical in nature.
 During their embodied service in the TA, these personnel perform the jobs they were doing in their civilian roles.

 In the early 1980s, the fragile ecology of the Sivalik Hills and the environmental stability of the Mussoorie hills deteriorated due to illegal limestone mining, increasing the rate of desertification.
 Norman Borlaug, the director of Mexico's International Maize and Wheat Improvement Center proposed to India's prime minister Indira Gandhi to use the Indian Army to recover the region's ecology.
 The government decided to raise TA units by enrolling ex-servicemen with the dual aim of rejuvenating the ecology and the settlement of ex-servicemen.
 Units were raised under the aegis of the Ministry of Environment, Forest and Climate Change and the Ministry of Defense in conjunction with state governments.
 It was recommended that each state have one ETF unit to operate for state forestry departments.
 The first Ecological Task Force Battalion was raised on 1 December 1982; as of 2021, there were 10 ETF units carrying out afforestation activities in rugged and ecologically degraded areas.

 In 2018, the Composite Ecological Task Force (CETF), also called Ganga Task Force, was raised as part of the Namami Gange Programme of the National Mission for Clean Ganga (NMCG), which aimed to maintain the cleanliness of the Ganges river.
 The unit comprises ex-servicemen whom the Central Pollution Control Board trains to test the river water.
 They also carry out afforestation activities on the rover's banks.
 The CETF was raised after a proposal by the Department of Ex-servicemen Welfare.